chinmayix/Blinkit-Analysis-Dashboard/README.md

 - All Metrics by Outlet Type (Matrix Card): Provide a complete view of all KPIs broken by outlet type.
 ## Process

-Data Import & Cleaning: Imported dataset into Power BI, handled missing values, and corrected data types.
+-Data Import & Cleaning: Imported dataset into Power BI, handled missing values, and corrected data types.

-Data Transformation: Simplified category names and removed unnecessary columns using Power Query.
+-Data Transformation: Simplified category names and removed unnecessary columns using Power Query.

-Creating KPIs: Used DAX measures to calculate important business metrics such as Total Sales, Average Rating, and Total Items.
+-Creating KPIs: Used DAX measures to calculate important business metrics such as Total Sales, Average Rating, and Total Items.

-Dashboard Design: Added visuals like bar charts, pie charts, cards, and line charts, with slicers for interactivity.
+-Dashboard Design: Added visuals like bar charts, pie charts, cards, and line charts, with slicers for interactivity.

-Formatting & Layout: Used consistent colors, labels, and titles to create a professional and user-friendly dashboard.
+-Formatting & Layout: Used consistent colors, labels, and titles to create a professional and user-friendly dashboard.

 ## Project Insights
 1. Regular fat items contribute more revenue compared to low-fat items.